What You Need to Know Before Climbing Kilimanjaro – A Beginner’s Guide

 Sunset falls on Mt Kilimanjaro!
 Photo by Kureng Workx on Pexels.com

-Mount Kilimanjaro is widely considered the easiest of the Seven Summits to climb and as a result it has been nicknamed “Everyman’s Everest”.
-To climb Mount Kilimanjaro you don’t need climbing ropes or specialist mountain gear.
+Mount Kilimanjaro is widely considered the easiest of the Seven Summits to climb and as a result, it has been nicknamed “Everyman’s Everest”.
+As I said, it’s a non-technical climb so you don’t need climbing ropes or specialist mountain gear.
 You don’t even need previous mountain climbing experience.
+You just need to be serious about completing the climb and be prepared to hike several hours per day.

 BOOK your stay near Mt Kilimanjaro here!